Locations:

 Tumor Suppressor Genes

 Tumor suppressor genes help protect your body from cancer.
 They do that by managing cell growth.
-When these genes mutate, or change, your cells may multiply uncontrollably and become tumors.
-Medical researchers are evaluating whether targeted therapy for cancer can reactivate mutated tumor suppressor genes.
+When these genes change — or mutate — your cells may multiply uncontrollably and become tumors.
+You may inherit a mutation from one or both parents.
+But most are acquired during your lifetime.
+Common tumor suppressor genes include TP53 and BRCA1 and BRCA2.

 Overview